ProjectLiminality/ProjectLiminalityMVP/RefactoringPlan.md

 - Updating documentation and cleaning up any remaining references to the old implementation.
 - Final review and testing of the entire application.

-Note for the next AI:
-The application is in a partially working state as we complete the transition from Three.js-centric classes to React components.
-The main tasks are to finalize the integration of the React components with the Three.js scene in ThreeScene.js, ensure all 3D functionality is properly implemented within the React component lifecycle, and optimize performance and user experience.

 ## Remaining Phases

 ### Phase 6: Component Integration